peterrautek/rustman/index.md

 Your commitment for a Rustman Level 3 is: 24 consecutive days of sport.

-## Rustman Relay
+## Relay vs. Solo
-All it takes is three friends and a commitment!
+You can either do the Rustman solo, which means you do all 3 disciplines in a row, or you do it as a relay!

-You need a team of three - one swimmer, one biker and one runner.
+All it takes for the relay is three friends and a commitment!
-Find some friends and motivate them to join your team.
+You need a one swimmer, one biker and one runner.

-The Rustman Levels and other rules stay the same, but each participant does only one discipline and motivates the others to complete their part!
+The Rustman Levels and rules are the same for _solo_ and for _relay_, but in the _relay_ each participant does only one discipline!

 ## Exceptions
 ### Solo